henrikuiuc/is477_project/README.md

 Ethical and legal constraints: FRED data is freely available for academic and personal use.
 The API key we used is tied to a free FRED acount, and we have excluded our actual key from the public repo.
 No personally identifiable information or sensitive data is involved, so there are no privacy concerns.

 # Data Quality
+We took data quality seriously because if the raw data changed without us knowing, our results would not be reproducible.
+The main quality check we implemented was SHA265 hashing.

+here is how it works: after fetching the oil and CPI data from the FRED API, we sort each dataframe by date, convert it to a JSON string in a consistent format, and run that string through SHA256 to generate a fixed-lenght hash.
+That hash acts like a fingerprint for the dataset.
+We then compare that fingerprint to a stored value inside data_hashes.json, which contains the correct hashes from when we first validated the data.

+If the hashes match, the script prints a confirmation and proceeds. if they do not match, the script raises a value error and stops immediately. this prevents us from accidentally running analysis on data that has been revised, corrected, or corrupted.

+Why would data change? the FRED API ocassionally revises historical series, CPI in particular gets adjusted when the Bureau of Labor Statistics releases nnew seasonal factors.
+Without hashing, we might run the same code a month later and get slightly different resuts without realizing it.
+Hashing makes that mismatch explicit.

+We chose SHA256 because it is widely used, collision-resistent, and fast enough for datasets of this size.
+The hash check adds negligible runtime, maybe 0.1 seconds total.

+One limitation we acknowledge: hashing only catches changes to the data, not whether the data was already wrong at the time we generated the reference hashes.
+We manually verified the reference data by spot-checking values against FRED's website before locking in the hashes.
+We also confirmed that there were no obvious outliers or impossible values.

+Noother formal data quality checks were implemented, though in retrospect we could have added checks for things like "CPI should never drop by more than 5% in a single month outside of extreme deflationary periods".

 # Data Cleaning